raspberrypi/documentation/configuration/mailboxes/propertiesARM-VC.md

   - Request message: 28 bits (MSB) buffer address
   - Response message: 28 bits (MSB) buffer address
 - Channels 8 and 9 are used.
-  - Channel 8: Request from ARM for response by VC
+  - Channel 8: Request from ARM for response by VC.
   - Channel 9: Request from VC for response by ARM (none currently defined)

 ### Buffer contents